vrickey123/TwitterUsername/README.md

 ```

 ## Composite Disposables
-In our Fragment's `onStop()`, we will clear all of our Rx subscriptions to prevent a memory leak using a `CompositeDisposible`.
-A `CompositeDisposible` allows us to keep track and clear multiple Rx subscriptions with a single call.
+In our Fragment's `onStop()`, we will clear all of our Rx subscriptions to prevent a memory leak using a `CompositeDisposable`.
+A `CompositeDisposable` allows us to keep track and clear multiple Rx subscriptions with a single call.

 ```
 @Override